Charlecote's fallow deer

 Managing the herd

 Deer numbers go up every year and we need to reduce them to keep the numbers at a sustainable level.
 Between September and March we therefore cull some of the herd.
 This is done by trained staff in a way that causes very little stress to the animals when the parkland is closed to visitors.
-The superb venison produced is sold in the Pantry shop and used in the Orangery restaurant.
+The award-winning venison produced is sold in the Pantry shop and used in the Orangery restaurant.